coop-code/lets-do-it-app/README.md

 As said, it has studying purposes.
 In other words, it's a **demonstration** of how AngularJS and Angular Material work together.
 Feel free to test it the way you like.

+The Let's Do It App is available [here](https://lets-do-it-app-whgjjrrovm.now.sh/#!/main/home).
+We used the package called [Now](https://zeit.co/now) to deploy the application globally.

+If you want to check the code and run the Lets Do It App locally, the next section explains how to run it.

 ## Setup

 ### Let's Do It APP